Updated July 19, 2023

-The Formula for the COUNT Function in Excel is as follows:
+The syntax for the COUNT Function in Excel is-

-Note: we can give up to 256 values to COUNT function.
+Note: We can provide up to 256 values to the COUNT function.

 The return of the COUNT function is always either zero or greater than zero.